Back to all posts

 Knowing the difference between a minor hiccup and a major problem is key.
 Certain symptoms are clear indicators that the valve has reached the end of its life.
 If you spot any of these red flags, it’s time to stop troubleshooting and call in a professional to handle the replacement.
 It’s always better to be safe and proactive than to wait for a small leak to become a major flood.

-Telltale Signs You Need a Replacement
+Signs You Definitely Need a New Valve

 A TPR valve that constantly leaks or makes strange noises is trying to tell you something important.
 While occasional dripping can be normal during a heating cycle, a steady, persistent leak points to a bigger problem.
 This could mean the valve’s seal is broken or there’s an ongoing issue with your water heater’s pressure.
 Loud sounds like whistling or screeching are also serious warning signs that the valve is struggling to function correctly.
 Ignoring these symptoms can lead to significant water damage or even a dangerous pressure buildup.
 If you notice these issues, it’s time to consider a replacement to prevent a more serious failure.